Sanix-Darker/falla/README.md

-# Falla
+# FAllA

 A search-engine-cli-scraper for more than 15 search engines, including Google. duckduckgo, Bing, Ask, etc...

 ## Requirements
 - Python (3.x)
-- Pip3
-- Docker (Not required for all search-engine)
+- Docker-CE (Not required for all search-engine, just few of them)

 ## How to install